 Most commercial dry soil fertilizers contain nitrogen, phosphorus, potassium and sulfur.
 Dry one is processed into prills, granules or pellets of a particular size and density so it can be absorbed into the soil easily.
-There are several advantages in creating a standardized granule, including reduced dust is that dust, ease in commercial blending, ease of handling and spreading, and these materials can be blended together without fear that materials will segregate and separate creating uneven distribution.
+There are several advantages in creating a standardized granule, including reduced dust, ease in commercial blending, ease of handling and spreading, and these materials can be blended together without fear that materials will segregate and separate creating uneven distribution in soils.

 Pelletization of gypsum is done by taking quality coarse ag-gyp and finely grinding it (to 200 mesh) and adding a special binding agent to form pellets that hold together in the bin, but break down quickly under soil or field conditions.
-This process produces high quality gypsum pellets for easy, clean, accurate application.
+This process produces high quality gypsum pellets for easy, clean, accurate application on all soils.

 Pelletized gypsum (calcium sulfate) can be easily blended with today’s dry fertilizer materials including urea, ammonium sulfate, diammonium phosphate (DAP) or monoammonium phosphate (MAP).
 Soil agricultural retailers with dry fertilizer plants and blenders will formulate a blend based on how many pounds of nutrients and gypsum you want per acre soil.
 Additionally, the gypsum pelletizing process makes it possible to blend humates, nitrogen, phosphorus and potassium and create granules with a specific analysis.